FurlanV/chat_room-backend/README.md

 - [POST] /newMessage (receives a message from user)
 - [GET] /users/:userId (get user information)
 - [GET] /messages (get list with all messages)

-## About the frontend

-- The frontend is made using React with redux to persist data in the user browser.
-- The UI is made by me with SemanticUI framework and some css.